Emerging and disruptive defence technologies

 Our briefing, Building broadband and mobile infrastructure provides information on the permissions needed to build mobile masts, such as planning rules and land access rights.

-The 2030 timeframe aligns with the Government’s other levelling up missions.
-However, the Government says it aims to reach the mobile coverage targets earlier.
-For 4G, the Government aims for 95% coverage by 2025 as part of the Shared Rural Network (SRN) agreement.
+For 4G, the government aims for 95% coverage by 2025 as part of the Shared Rural Network (SRN) agreement.
+This target was restated in the 2023 Wireless Infrastructure Strategy.

-The Shared Rural Network (SRN) is an agreement between the UK Government and mobile industry announced in March 2020 to improve rural mobile coverage by 2025.
+The Shared Rural Network (SRN) is an agreement between the UK Government and mobile industry announced in March 2020 to improve rural mobile coverage.

 Under the deal, mobile industry operators will invest around £500 million to fill ‘partial not-spots’ (spots with coverage from at least one but not all mobile operators).
 The mobile operators have committed to legally binding coverage obligations to support this commitment.

 The Government will invest up to £500 million on new masts in ‘total not-spots’ (areas with no coverage from any operator).
-This part of the SRN will also include masts built as part of the Home Office’s new Emergency Services Network, which is also forecast to improve rural mobile coverage.
+This part of the SRN will also include masts built as part of the Home Office’s new Emergency Services Network.

 Together these commitments are expected to bring 4G coverage to 95% of the UK landmass by 2025.